March 10, 2025

 - Do you want to use a Data Layer event as a trigger?
 Do it with the Custom Event Trigger.

-- Do you wish to access some data (e.g. userID) and insert it in the Universal Analytics tag?
+- Do you wish to access some data (e.g., userID) and send it to Google Analytics 4?
 Create a Data Layer Variable for each data point you want to access from the Data Layer.

 dataLayer.push: Final Words

 DataLayer.push is a way for you/developers/3rd-party-plugins to pass some useful data to the Data Layer.
-And from there, you can “play with it” in Google Tag Manager and use it in your tag management.
+From there, you can “play with it” in Google Tag Manager and use it in your tag management.

 If I push an event to the dataLayer before GTM is loaded in what order do things happen once GTM loads?
 Say I have GA set for 'all pages' and another GA set for this specific event... would all pages always 'run' before the event trigger or because the event was pushed before GTM loads it would happen immediately?